Robbins v. Lower Merion School District: U.S. Senate Judiciary Subcommittee hearing

 Arlen Specter, U.S. senator (D-PA) and Chairman of the Senate Judiciary Subcommittee on Crime and Drugs, held a hearing on March 29, 2010, investigating the use of computers to spy on students.
 Specter said: "The issue is one of surreptitious eavesdropping.
 Unbeknownst to people, their movements and activities were under surveillance."

 Specter said existing wiretap and video-voyeurism statutes do not address today's widespread use of cellphone, laptop, and surveillance cameras.
 After hearing testimony at the hearing from Blake Robbins and others, Specter said that new federal legislation was needed to regulate electronic privacy.

 Specter introduced legislation to clarify that it is illegal to capture silent visual images inside a person's home.
-Specter said there was "a very significant invasion of privacy with these webcams". ... us expect to ... video surveillance when we leave our homes and go out each day—at the ATM, at traffic lights, or in stores ... we do not expect is ... surveillance in our homes, in our bedrooms ... we do not expect it for our children in our homes.
+Specter said there was "a very significant invasion of privacy with these webcams": Many of us expect to be subject to certain kinds of video surveillance when we leave our homes and go out each day - at the ATM, at traffic lights, or in stores, for example.
+What we do not expect is to be under visual surveillance in our homes, in our bedrooms, and, most especially, we do not expect it for our children in our homes.